-Any performance failure on the part of our existing or future manufacturers could delay clinical development or marketing approval.
-We do not currently have arrangements in place for redundant supply or a second source for bulk drug substance.
-If our current contract manufacturers for preclinical and clinical testing cannot perform as agreed, we may be required to replace such manufacturers.
-Although we believe that there are several potential alternative manufacturers who could manufacture our drug candidates, we may incur added costs and delays in identifying and qualifying any such replacement manufacturer or be able to reach agreement with any alternative manufacturer.
+Any performance failure on the part of our existing or future manufacturers could delay clinical development or marketing approval of our drug candidates.
+We do not currently have arrangements in place for redundant supply or second sources of drug substance or drug product.
+If our current manufacturers of drug supply for preclinical and clinical testing cannot perform as agreed, we may be required to replace such manufacturers.
+Although we believe that there are several potential alternative suppliers that could manufacture our drug candidates, we may incur added costs and delays in identifying and qualifying any such replacement manufacturers or fail to reach agreement with any such replacement manufacturers.